Leyte: Historical and other famous sites

 The Leyte provincial capitol is the seat of the provincial government where there is a mural depicting the First Mass in the Philippines, believed to have happened in Limasawa, and the landing of General Douglas MacArthur.

 The MacArthur Landing Memorial National Park in Red Beach, Palo, marks the 1944 landing by the American liberation forces.
 It also has a lagoon where a life-sized statue of Gen. MacArthur stands.

 Mahagnao Volcano Natural Park Located in Burauen, Leyte, about 66 km from Tacloban City, the Mahagnao Volcano Natural Park attracts visitors with its lakes, craters, hot springs, multi-colored mud, virgin forests and lagoon.
 It was proclaimed as a national park in 1937.
 Like other regions in the Philippines, the area enjoys a temperate climate.
 It has an elevation of 1,200 meters above sea level and an area of 635 hectares, within the boundaries of Burauen, La Paz and McArthur towns.

-Lake Danao is a violin-shaped lake hemmed by cloud-capped mountain ranges.
+Lake Danao is a guitar-shaped lake hemmed by the cloud-capped Anonang-Lobi mountain ranges.

 Kalanggaman Island in Palompon, Leyte is a virgin island with pure white sand.
 The ecological atmosphere of the island had been preserved by the municipality.

 The Sto.
 Nino Shrine and Heritage Museum boasts the painting of the fourteen stations of the cross done by Filipino artists and a bas-relief of the legend of the first Filipino man and woman (Malakas and Maganda).

 The San Juanico Bridge is the longest bridge in the Philippines.

 Leyte Island is the birthplace of the Tinikling dance, popular throughout the Philippines.

 On Friday, 8 November 2013, Super Typhoon Yolanda (Haiyan) destroyed 70-80% of the structures in its path on Leyte province.
 An estimated 10,000 people died and up to 620,000 people were displaced across the region.

 Leyte was affected by Tropical Storm Megi (2022).